satoru-watanabe-aw/DNNtopology/README.md

 These notebooks make traind models on the MNIST and CIFAR10 data sets and store them in "models" directory.

 ### makeSimplex.ipynb
-This notebook constructs simplexes on trained models stored in "models" directory and outputs the results to "simplexes" directory.
+This notebook constructs simplexes on the trained models stored in "models" directory and outputs the results to "simplexes" directory.

 ### drawDiagram.ipynb
 This notebook draws persistent homology diagrams using Dionysus library using the files in "simplexes" directory.